domschl/python-fhem/README.md

 ## History

+* 0.6.1 (2018-12-26): New API used telnet non-blocking on get which caused problems (d1nd141 [#12]), fixed
+by using blocking telnet i/o.
 * 0.6.0 (2018-12-16): Enhanced and expanded get-API (Andre0512 [#10](https://github.com/domschl/python-fhem/pull/10)).
 See [online documentation](https://domschl.github.io/python-fhem/doc/_build/html/index.html), especially the new get() method for details on the new functionality.
 Proprietary logging functions marked deprecated.
 * 0.5.5 (2018-08-26): Documentation cleanup, automatic documentation with sphinx.
 * 0.5.3 (2018-08-26): Fix syntax in exception handler